-The total cost for students to complete the MLS program is set at $1000 per credit hour (30 credits equals $30,000 for the program).
-The total cost for in-state residents is $30,000 while the total cost for non-residents is $45,000.
+The cost for students to complete the MLS program is $1,000 per credit hour (30 credits for the program).
+The total cost for in-state residents is $30,000.
+The total cost for non-residents is $45,000.
 Tuition payments are divided out by semester.

 Financial Assistance – The S.J.
 Quinney College of Law provides a high-quality education at a competitive cost, both in terms of tuition and cost of living.
 The typical student can meet the cost of the MLS program with a financial aid package that may include loans guaranteed by the federal government and a small amount of personal savings or a family contribution.
 The University of Utah requires students wishing to be considered for financial aid to submit the Free Application for Federal Student Aid (FAFSA).
 By submitting the FAFSA, a need analysis is conducted and this includes determining the amount a student can be expected to contribute to his or her educational costs.
 Information about the FAFSA and Federal Student Loan Programs can be found at fafsa.ed.gov.